Enigma-Watch/BlackPerl-Onyx-Shield/README.md

 ---

-## 🎯 About CyberBlue
+## 🎯 About BlackPerl_Onyx_Shield

-**CyberBlue** is an open-source, all-in-one cybersecurity training platform that provides hands-on experience with industry-standard security tools.
+**BlackPerl_Onyx_Shield** is an open-source, all-in-one cybersecurity training platform that provides hands-on experience with industry-standard security tools.
 Built specifically for educational purposes, it allows students, security professionals, and enthusiasts to learn SOC operations, threat hunting, incident response, and security automation in a safe, isolated environment.

 **🌐 Website-NotUpYet**: [https://cyberblue.co](https://cyberblue.co)
 **📖 Documentation**: Available in this repository